iDreamsOfGame/ReflexPlus/README.md

 ---

 ## 🎯 Injection Strategy
-Beginning from version 8.0.0, Reflex stops injecting all scenes automatically on Start, to start injecting only scenes with a SceneScope on Awake.
+To start injecting only scenes with a SceneScope on Awake.
 This allows users to consume injected dependencies on callbacks such as Awake and OnEnable while giving more granular control on which scenes must be injected or not.

 ---

 ## 🌱 Container Hierarchy
 ### Default Behaviour
-Reflex's default strategy for creating containers involves initially generating a root project container.
+The default strategy of Reflex+ for creating containers involves initially generating a root project container.
 For each newly loaded scene, an additional container is created, which always inherits from the root project container.
 This container hierarchy mirrors the flat hierarchy of Unity scenes.
 You can see how the structure looks like below:

 ```mermaid
 graph